biorack/BASTet/doc/custom_analysis.rst

             #to allow one to trace back data and generate comlex visualizations involving
             #multiple different data sources that have some from of dependency in that they
             #led to the generation of this anlaysis.
 This behavior is already provided by
-            #the default implementation of this function ins omsi_analysis_base.
+            #the default implementation of this function ins analysis_base.
             elif viewer_option >= 0 :
                 #Note, the base class does not know out out viewer_options so we need to adjust
                 #the vieweOption accordingly by substracting the number of our custom options.